kmkolasinski/deep-learning-notes/max-normed-optimizer/README.md

 Notes:
 * Adaptive learning rate was not working, as discussed in my notes.
-* Momentum was not helping
+* Momentum was not helping.
 * Plain max normalization is used to achieve the best result and manual learning rate scheduling.